atom-box/tatll/posts/book.md

 layout: layouts/post.njk
 ---

-## Upcoming meetings
+## Upcoming Meetings
-### December
-From The Penguin Book of the Modern American Short Story, please read the short stories from __Raymond Carver__ and __Lauren Groff__.
-We will meet on December 26 at 3pm Eastern (noon Pacific, 9pm in Poland and Netherlands)

 ### January
+Time and Day: TBD
+Please vote for time that works for you: [click here](https://crab.fit/januarydays-171363)

+1. The Hermit's Story, by Rick Bass
+2. The Last Thing We Need, by Claire Vaye Watkins
-From The Penguin Book of the Modern American Short Story we will discuss the short stories from __Rick Bass__  and __Claire Vaye Watkins__.
+Both are in The Penguin Book of Modern American Short Stories
-Please vote for your January days/time preference at [Crab Fit](https://crab.fit/january2025-penguinshortstories-790710)

 ### February
+Time and Day: TBD

+1. The Red Convertible by Louise Erdrich
+2. The Fix by Percival Everett
-Please vote for a day/time preference at [Crab Fit](https://crab.fit/february2025penguinshortstories-625301) From The Penguin Book of the Modern American Short Story we will discuss the short stories from __Louise Erdrich__ and __TBD__.
+Both are in The Penguin Book of Modern American Short Stories

 ### March
-From The Penguin Book of the Modern American Short Story we will discuss the short stories from __TBD__  and __TBD__ (vote?).
-Day, time TBD.
+Time and Day: TBD

+### April
+Time and Day: TBD

 ## Call link for all meetings
 You don't need to install or sign in to anything.
 The link opens in any web browser.
 It is a free, opensource, encrypted platform called Brave Talk.